PerfectlySoft/PerfectDocs/guide/JSON.md

 let decoded = try encoded.jsonDecode() as?
 [String:Any]
 ```

-Decoding the String will produce the following Dictionary:
+Decoding the String will produce the following dictionary:

 ``` swift
 ["2nd Place": 230.44999999999999, "1st Place": 300, "3rd Place": 150]
 ```

-Though decoding a JSON string can produce any of the permitted values, it is most common to deal with JSON objects (Dictionaries) or Arrays.
+Though decoding a JSON string can produce any of the permitted values, it is most common to deal with JSON objects (dictionaries) or arrays.
 You will need to cast the resulting value to the expected type.

 #### Using the Decoded Data

-Because decoded Dictionaries or Arrays are always of type [String:Any] or [Any], respectively, you will need to cast the contained values to usable types.
+Because decoded dictionaries or arrays are always of type [String:Any] or [Any], respectively, you will need to cast the contained values to usable types.
 For example:

 ``` swift
 var firstPlace = 0